paradigmxyz/reth/book/cli/reth/p2p.md

           [default: 60]

-      --instance <INSTANCE>
-          Add a new instance of a node.

-          Configures the ports of the node to avoid conflicts with the defaults.
-This is useful for running multiple nodes on the same machine.

-          Max number of instances is 200.
-It is chosen in a way so that it's not possible to have port numbers that conflict with each other.

-          Changes to the following port numbers: - DISCOVERY_PORT: default + `instance` - 1 - AUTH_PORT: default + `instance` * 100 - 100 - HTTP_RPC_PORT: default - `instance` + 1 - WS_RPC_PORT: default + `instance` * 2 - 2

-          [default: 1]

       --discovery.v5.bootstrap.lookup-interval <DISCOVERY_V5_bootstrap_lookup_interval>
           The interval in seconds at which to carry out boost lookup queries, for a fixed number of times, at bootstrap